Think about the people that serve your your daily coffee behind the counter for a second . Do you see mostly men, or women?

 It’s a dense topic once you attempt to notice the gender balance in cafes, and one that is hard to pin.
 Why?
 Statistically speaking, there’s a pretty even balance in the hospitality industry of gender.

-It may seem that there are more women than men in hospitality, however, as the point of contact from customers to a service, or front-of-house, are often women.
-Women are often chosen in direct service or sales positions within the hospitality realm, such as cashiers and waitresses, as they are stereotyped to be more “welcoming” and having better communication skills.
+It may seem that there are more women than men in hospitality.
+However, as the point of contact from customers to a service, or front-of-house, are often women.
+Women are often chosen in direct service or sales positions within the hospitality realm, such as cashiers and waitresses.
+They are stereotyped to be more “welcoming” and having better communication skills.
 Of course, this stereotype is not new, and has seen women often placed in service positions.

-Perhaps it is this bias in people’s minds, however, that is choosing men for certain positions and women for others.
+Perhaps it is this bias in people’s minds that is choosing men for certain positions and women for others.
 Is this bias also, then, that is effecting us when we apply for roles?
-A one gender-dominated industry can be daunting to enter.
-Even more so when it comes to management and business ownership, where the combined male voice can sometimes be overwhelming for women trying to break into that end of the industry.
+A one gender-dominated industry can be daunting to enter, even more so when it comes to management and business ownership.
+The combined male voice can sometimes be overwhelming for women trying to break into that end of the industry.

 Our very own company director Jess Hol sheds some light on her experience as a woman in the industry